 Not to forget our gorgeous little DIY bathtub aquaponics system in Alexandria, made from recycled bits and pieces, still going strong 2 years on from it’s building, with virtually no maintenance (apart from planting and picking) since it began…

-As said above, we still have space in our Backyard Aquaponics Workshop with Charlie happening in Sydney next weekend on the 20-21 October, which is the last chance this year to participate in 2 days of intensive theory and practice about how to design and build a wide range of aquaponics systems for a range of backyards.
+As said above, we run Backyard Aquaponics Workshops in Sydney.
+This is your chance to participate in 2 days of intensive theory and practice about how to design and build a wide range of aquaponics systems for a range of backyards.
 Please tell your friends!
 Thank you!

 Many thanks to Charlie of Ecolicious for use of the above images